eduardokkkk/ClassroomAPIWrapper/README.md

 # ClassroomAPIWrapper
-Wrapper object for the Google Classroom API.
+Simple wrapper object for the Google Classroom API.